The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: The -Hausdorff Property and Hierarchy Position

+The three previously known compact US-not-KC spaces recorded in pi-Base~\cite{bib:pibase} sit at three distinct levels of the Clontz hierarchy~\eqref{eq:clontz}; ERI shares its level with one of them (S165) but is separated from the other two by intermediate axioms:

+ERI occupies the $k_2$H-not-wH level alongside the one-point compactification $\alpha(\text{Arens--Fort})$ (for the general theory of compactifications, see Porter--Woods~\cite{bib:porterwoods}), but the two are distinguished at every other axis: $\alpha(\text{Arens--Fort})$ is totally disconnected and its non-$T_2$ point has countable pseudo-character, whereas ERI is path-connected, sober, perfect, and has $\chi(\ast, X) \geq \aleph_1$.
+The product $\mathbb{Q}^{\ast} \times \mathbb{Q}^{\ast}$ is weakly Hausdorff and totally disconnected; the ordinal $\omega_1 + 1$ with doubled endpoint is totally disconnected and fails $k_2$-Hausdorff.
+None of the three is path-connected---this is the separation that ERI supplies.

-\textbf{Key distinctions.} Among the three known compact US-not-KC examples~\cite{bib:clontz}---$\mathbb{Q}^{\ast} \times \mathbb{Q}^{\ast}$ (wH, totally disconnected), $\omega_1{+}1$ doubled (US-not-$k_2$H, totally disconnected), and $\alpha(\text{Arens--Fort})$ ($k_2$H-not-wH, totally disconnected)---none is path-connected.
-ERI shares the Clontz level of $\alpha(\text{Arens--Fort})$ ($k_2$H, not wH) but adds path-connectedness and sobriety.
-The cocountable topology is US-KC but not compact, with trivial sequential structure; ERI has a non-trivial convergence criterion (Proposition~\ref{prop:seqconv}).
-Van~Douwen's space is compact-US-KC via MAD families; ERI is compact-US-not-KC and completely explicit.
-The line with two origins (LTO) is first-countable and not US; ERI is US and not first-countable at $\ast$---by Proposition~\ref{prop:firstUST2}, this trade-off is necessary.
-The standard quotient $(X_0, \tau_q)$ is Hausdorff; condition~(b) is the sole mechanism that destroys $T_2$ and KC while preserving $T_1$ and US.
+We now contrast ERI with the non-compact reference spaces.
+The cocountable topology is US and KC but not compact; its only convergent sequences are eventually constant.
+ERI is compact, with a non-trivial convergence criterion (Proposition~\ref{prop:seqconv}).
+Van~Douwen's space is compact-US-KC, but its construction via MAD families is highly non-constructive, and by K\"{u}nzi--van der Zypen~\cite{bib:kunzi} every Fr\'{e}chet US-space is KC; ERI is compact-US-not-KC and constructively explicit.
+The line with two origins is first-countable and fails US (the sequence $1/n$ converges to both origins); ERI is US and fails first-countability precisely at $\ast$, and Fact~\ref{fact:firstUS} shows that this trade-off is structurally necessary.
+The standard quotient $(X_0, \tau_q)$ is Hausdorff; condition~(b)---the density requirement on preimages of neighborhoods of $\ast$---is the unique mechanism that destroys $T_2$ and KC while preserving $T_1$ and US.
+The author is unaware of whether Van~Douwen's space is sober; see Open Problem~\ref{op:vandouwen}.